The elections office in Potter County, Texas, knew they had a problem after the 2016 Presidential election.

 LanguageLine Can Help

-- Using an on-demand language-access provider allows for instant coverage of more than 240 languages, including ones that are unanticipated on Election Day.
+- Using an on-demand language access provider allows for instant coverage of more than 240 languages, including ones that are unanticipated on Election Day.

 - Election officials are assured of working with a qualified, professional interpreter, as opposed to using a bilingual volunteer poll worker, who may have good intentions but inadequate language skills.

-LanguageLine has more than three decades of experience helping election offices, schools, law enforcement, and thousands of other local, state, and federal government agencies provide meaningful language access to limited-English speakers, as well as the Deaf and Hard of Hearing.
+LanguageLine has more than four decades of experience helping election offices, schools, law enforcement, and thousands of other local, state, and federal government agencies provide meaningful language access to limited-English speakers, as well as the Deaf and Hard of Hearing.

 We invite you to learn more about the services we provide.